-Normally the ductus arteriosus closes soon after birth.
+Normally, the ductus arteriosus closes soon after birth.
 In babies with a normal aorta, this closure does not cause problems.
-In babies with interrupted aortic arch, the closure means there’s no way for blood to get to the descending aorta.
+In babies with interrupted aortic arch, however, the closure means there’s no way for blood to get to the descending aorta.

 Before the ductus arteriosus closes, babies born with this defect do get blood to their lower body.
 But it’s not oxygen-rich blood coming from their left ventricle.
 For most babies, it’s a mix of oxygen-poor (blue) and oxygen-rich (red) blood.

 This happens because most babies with interrupted aortic arch also have a hole in the septum between the right and left ventricles called a ventricular septal defect.
 This hole allows some oxygen-rich blood to flow from the left ventricle to the right ventricle and then to the ductus arteriosus.

-About two in every 100,000 babies have interrupted aortic arch.
+About 2 in every 100,000 babies have interrupted aortic arch.

 Interrupted Aortic Arch at Seattle Children’s

 Our heart team has treated many children with interrupted aortic arch.
 This condition always requires surgical repair.
-We have a dedicated pediatric cardiovascular surgical team including three surgeons, a pediatric cardiac anesthesia team, and a cardiac intensive care unit ready to care for newborns or infants who need heart surgery early in life.
+We have a dedicated pediatric cardiovascular surgical team, including four surgeons, a pediatric cardiac anesthesia team, and a cardiac intensive care unit, ready to care for newborns or infants who need heart surgery early in life.